AntonyMayer/node-terminal-app-test/README.md

 |  jira get CCLC  |  Display open tickets for specified project, ex.
 CCLC |

-Flags can be combined, ex. to display all tickets for CCLC project assigned to current user:
+Flags can be combined:

+    $ jira get CCLC -ua   //display all tickets for CCLC project assigned to current user
-    $ jira get CCLC -ua

-**3.2 Config command**

-Default settings:

-    user: process.env.USER

-Run following command to overwrite settings for current project:
+**4.2 Project**

+Used to change default project.

-	$ jira config
+ 	$ jira project

-You will be asked to prompt server, project, username, password.
-All data (except password) will be stored in **.jira** file.
+Another option to change default project is to update it manually at */Users/username/Library/JiraCLI/jiraCLI.json*.

 **3.3 --help**